elcorto/jackpod/README.md

         -d       : debug mode: write a logfile /tmp/jack.log on the local and remote machine

-    -rp: when we resume from suspend (to ram) mode, then the jackd connection (netjack2) is still active and only the pulse sink needs a restart -> no need to kill the jackds, which takes a bit longer.
+    -r p: when we resume from suspend (to ram) mode, then the jackd connection (netjack2) is still active and only the pulse sink needs a restart -> no need to kill the jackds, which takes a bit longer.

     examples:

         This is what you call when you need to start all
-            $ jackpod -rjp
+            $ jackpod -r jp

         Check status
             $ jackpod -S